 tt.
 Melaniaweg 1 Amsterdam, Monday – Friday 9.30-17.00 and Saturday 13.00-17.00

 Erin Lawlor (1969, UK) lives and works in London, England.
-She graduated from the Paris-Sorbonne University, France and received her bachelor degree in History of Art in 1992.
-Her work is displayed in many private and public collections, such as the New Art Collection, Cambridge, UK and the Mark Rothko Art Centre, Daugavpils, Latvia.
+She graduated from Paris-Sorbonne University, France, and received her bachelor’s degree in History of Art in 1992.
+Her work is displayed in many private and public collections, such as the New Art Collection, Cambridge, UK, and the Mark Rothko Art Centre, Daugavpils, Latvia.
 She is represented by the New York gallery, Miles McEnery, and has had numerous solo exhibitions worldwide.

 Henning Strassburger (1983, GER) lives and works in Berlin, Germany.
-He graduated from the Kunstakademie in Dusseldorf, Germany in 2009 and did a professorship at the Art Academy Karlsruhe in 2016 and at the University of Nevada, Las Vegas in 2014.
-He has been represented in many solo exhibitions in various cities throughout Germany and in London, New York, Milan, Portugal and Chicago.
-Furthermore he has been involved in a number of group exhibitions in museums and galleries in Germany, New York, Paris and Switzerland.
+He graduated from the Kunstakademie in Dusseldorf, Germany in 2009 and did a professorship at the Art Academy Karlsruhe in 2016 and the University of Nevada, Las Vegas in 2014.
+He has been represented in many solo exhibitions in various cities throughout Germany and in London, New York, Milan, Portugal, and Chicago.
+Furthermore, he has been involved in several group exhibitions in museums and galleries in Germany, New York, Paris, and Switzerland.